madsenmj/vscode-gcode-syntax-citizen/CONTRIBUTING.md

 1. Update any changes to the `gcode-reference` package and run `npm run prepack` to package files into the `dist` folder
 2. Run `npm install` to pull in the local changes to that package
-3. Install `vcse`: `npm install -g @vscode/vsce` and then run `vsce package` to create a local package that can be installed following the [documentation here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions)
+3. Install `vsce`: `npm install -g @vscode/vsce` and then run `vsce package` to create a local package that can be installed following the [documentation here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions)